homieiot/convention/convention.md

 homie/5/kitchen-light/light/power → "true"
 ```

-If the `light` were a dimmable light with a `brightness` property (0-100%), and it would be set to slowly dimm over 5 seconds, then the `$target` attribute can be used (assuming once per second updates);
+If the `light` were a dimmable light with a `brightness` property (0-100%), and it would be set to slowly dim over 5 seconds, then the `$target` attribute can be used (assuming once per second updates);

 ```java
 homie/5/kitchen-light/light/brightness/set ← 100